ClrCoder/WinDeveloper/README.md

 Default settings is **250 ms** delay before repeating of a pressed key and **30** repeats/seconds rate.
 With a good keyboard, human reaction allows precise control with a **200 ms** delay and **60** repeats/second, which can significantly speed up typing, navigation, and character deletion.

-**Important**
+> [!IMPORTANT]
-You need to tune the latency of your system, otherwise you may encounter the **false repeat** problem with these aggressive settings.
+> You need to tune the latency of your system, otherwise you may encounter the **false repeat** problem with these aggressive settings.

 | Setting                                            | Values                                                           |
 | ---------------------------------------------------| ---------------------------------------------------------------- |